jbcodeforce/kafka-studies/docs/index.md

 # Apache Kafka Studies

 This repository regroups a set of personal studies and quick summaries on Kafka.
-Most of the curated content is  defined in [the kafka overview article](https://ibm-cloud-architecture.github.io/refarch-eda/technology/kafka-overview/), and [the producer and consumer one](https://ibm-cloud-architecture.github.io/refarch-eda/technology/kafka-producers-consumers/).
+Most of the curated content is  defined in [the Kafka overview article](https://ibm-cloud-architecture.github.io/refarch-eda/technology/kafka-overview/), and [the producer and consumer one](https://ibm-cloud-architecture.github.io/refarch-eda/technology/kafka-producers-consumers/).

 ## Kafka local